What Are the Best Medicare Supplement Plans in Wisconsin? (2025)

 How much does a Medigap plan cost in Wisconsin?

-Wisconsin Medicare Supplement plans cost between $78 and $148 per month.
+Wisconsin Medicare Supplement Base plans cost between $122 and $270 per month, on average, for a 65-year-old woman who doesn't smoke.

-Rates vary depending on the company and plan options you choose.
-In Wisconsin, you have the option to choose extra coverage benefits, which will cost more.
+Rates depend on the company and plan options you choose.
+You can also choose from a cost-sharing plan or a high-deductible plan option.
+In Wisconsin, you can choose extra coverage benefits, which will cost more.

 Compare Medicare Plans in Your Area